 'Crystal Star' is different from other white pumpkins in the sense that as the pumpkins age, they don't turn blue and green.
 They keep their spooky white appearance.
 These beauties are great for carving and decorating and are often used in county fairs and exhibitions.

 Best for: Roasting.
 Don't be fooled by the green skin—this pumpkin has a bright orange interior that can easily be chopped, cooked, and served in salads and pasta dishes.

 The 'Blue Doll' variety puts an end to the stereotype that all pumpkins are orange or white.
 Although this 20-pound fruit has a green exterior, the flesh is orange and exceptionally sweet, so use this type in your favorite pumpkin recipes.

 Best for: Home decor.
 Stick these pint-sized fruits in fall container gardens or place them in empty spaces around the house.

 'Casperita' is a pint-size white pumpkin variety that tastes similar to an acorn squash.
 These pumpkins are disease resistant and perfect for decorating your interior.
 Their seeds also produce high yields, so you'll never have to worry about not finding enough 'Casperita' in the fall.

 'Orangita' is a beautifully deep orange mini pumpkin with sharp ribs on its rind.
 This variety only grows to 1-1/2 pounds, so it's a favorite with children.
-Pair 'Orangita' with bigger varieties for a stunning display.
+Pair 'Orangita' with bigger squash varieties, container gardens, and hay bales for a stunning porch display.